 Wadham College, Oxford University.
 This door led to the room reportedly used by a group of eminent scientists including Robert Boyle, Robert Hooke and scientist/architect Christopher Wren who met as the Oxford Philosophical Club in the 1650s and went on in 1660 to form the nucleus of the Royal Society of London.
 The Warden of this College became the first Secretary. (© Photo: Terry Loos).

 A Royal Society is active in each of the other Australian States, dating from colonial times.
-There are proposals for a corporate body to speak on behalf of all States, but at present the Royal Society of Queensland is independent.
+There is also a nascent corporate body, The Royal Societies of Australia, established to speak on behalf of all States, but leaving each Royal Society to be independent.

 The Society’s logo